Avdhoot Shivanand: Biography

 Avdhoot Shivanand was born on 26 March 1955 in Delhi and grew up in Rajasthan.
 At the age of 8, he came in contact with Himalayan yogi 108 Swami Jagganath ji who inspired him to pursue a spiritual path.
 Thereafter, he visited many sacred places in India for meditation.
 During his travels he practiced and meditated on the teachings of Swami Jagannath.
 He decided to dedicate his life to spread spirituality and meditation around the world.
 From 1990, he started conducting talks & workshops on Shivyog and Advait Shri Vidya Sadhana around India.
 In 1995 he created the Shivyog Foundation with the aim to share the wisdom of meditation and inner healing to everyone.
 The first ShivYog ashram was built in Delhi where he taught meditation.
 Today there are 3 ShivYog ashrams in Delhi, Lucknow and Karjat respectively and ShivYog courses are held at more than 100 locations in India.
 Shivyog programs are also conducted worldwide in close to 30 countries from the year 2000.
-In September 2016, P D Patil, the Chancellor of DY Patil University conferred the Honorary Degree of Doctorate in Cosmic-Science,their contribution in SiddhaHealing Methods and philanthropy work on Human Health.Doctor Emeritus to Avdhoot Shivanand for contribution in modern spiritual science, and H. H Avdhoot Shivanand become first Indian Himalayan Yogi to pursue Phd.
+In September 2016, P D Patil, the Chancellor of DY Patil University conferred the Honorary Degree of Doctorate in Cosmic-Science,their contribution in SiddhaHealing Methods and philanthropy work on Human Health.Doctor Emeritus to Avdhoot Shivanand for contribution in modern spiritual science, and H. H Avdhoot Shivanand became Indian Himalayan Yogi to pursue Phd.

-He is also known as "Father of Indian Healing".
+Since 2020 his public appearances have drastically reduced.